MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/multipoint-services/Configure-Disk-Protection-in-MultiPoint-services.md

 2. On the Home tab, click **Disable disk protection**, and then click **OK**.

 > [!NOTE]
-> Remember to re\-enable Disk Protection after maintenance is complete.
-The system will not be protected again until the administrator explicitly re\-enables Disk Protection.
+> Remember to re-enable Disk Protection after maintenance is complete.
+The system will not be protected again until the administrator explicitly re-enables Disk Protection.

 ## Uninstall Disk Protection
-Uninstalling Disk Protection removes the driver and the cache file, so you should only do this if you want to stop using Disk Protection long\-term.
+Uninstalling Disk Protection removes the driver and the cache file, so you should only do this if you want to stop using Disk Protection long-term.
 If you simply want to perform maintenance or stop protection temporarily, use the Disable disk protection task instead.

 You can uninstall Disk Protection whether it is enabled or disabled.